angular/angular/packages/core/src/render3/HOST.md

  * Attach the child view to a specific location in the change detection tree.
  *
  * For all parameters:
- *  - If component than the view associated with that component.
+ *  - If component, then the view that the component owns.
  *  - If element that the view associated with that Element.
 (Usually host view).
  *
  * @param parent Where the change detector should be attached so that it is a child of the parent.